darabigdata/IDWBotswana/CHALLENGE-1/README.md

 ### Step 2.
 Build your model and save the important bits

 This is where you work on your ML project and optimise your models.
-In this example I have decided to make a simple Movie recommender using the [TMDB database from Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata), which is detailed in a [jupyter notebook](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-1/Simple_Movie_Recommender.ipynb).
+In this example we'll make a simple movie recommender using the [TMDB database from Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata), which is detailed in the [jupyter notebook](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-1/Simple_Movie_Recommender.ipynb) in this repository.

-In most cases, you will not want to have the web application running the ML training and data preprocessing every time a user opens the  application (although in some cases you may, if the application uses data from the user).
+In most cases, you will not want to have the web application running the ML training and data pre-processing every time a user opens the  application (although in some cases you may, if the application uses data from the user).
 Doing the data pre-processing and ML heavy lifting off-line and exporting the model will make your application more efficient.
-From the ML script I exported two datasets:
+The [example notebook](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-1/Simple_Movie_Recommender.ipynb) exports two datasets:

-1. A cleaned version of the dataset -
+1. A cleaned version of the original dataset:
-Here, only the columns I am interested in ('original_title', 'genres','popularity') were exported, but once I have cleaned the data.
+Here, only the columns we're interested in ('original_title', 'genres','popularity') are exported as a cleaned dataset.
 ```python
 #make new data frame
 movies_new_df = movies[['original_title', 'genres','popularity']]
 # save new file
 movies_new_df.to_csv('tmb_movies_clean.csv', index=False)
 ```
-2. The ML model using pickle - recommender systems can either use content or collaborative filtering.
-COntent is the more simple version where it uses the genres and ratings/popularity.
-I did this using the unsupervised version of the k-nearest-neighbours, and the exported the model uing pickle:
+2. The ML model using pickle: recommender systems can either use content or collaborative filtering.
+Content is the more simple approach and here we're using genres and ratings/popularity.
+In this example the ML uses the unsupervised version of the k-nearest-neighbours algorithm, and the model itself is exported using pickle:
 ```python
 from sklearn.neighbors import NearestNeighbors
 #build the model